-Snyder wants to create 'river of opportunity'
+Snyder wants to create 'river of opportunity' for poor

 Lansing — Gov. Rick Snyder said Tuesday night he will focus on "revolutionizing" state government services in his second term to help Michigan's poorest and most disadvantaged residents get into the "mainstream" of the economy and society.

 "I call it the river of opportunity," Snyder said during his fifth State of the State address before lawmakers and state officials.

 Snyder said he wants to expand programs that put social service counselors inside schools to help address student absenteeism and help low-income parents get assistance and job training opportunities.
 Another program the governor promoted has focused on linking the habitually unemployed with companies that need low-skilled labor.

 "It's about creating an opportunity for success, not facilitating dependency," Snyder said.
 "Let's ramp up these programs."